jonhadfield/easeprobe/docs/CONTRIBUTING.md

 ### 5) Metrics (Prometheus)

-EaseProbe supports exporting of probe metrics to prometheus.
+GuardianProbe supports exporting of probe metrics to prometheus.
 The package `metric/prometheus.go` help to create and register the metric.

 - **Base Metrics**.
 We implement some common metrics for all of Probers `probe/base/metrics.go` - Total Probe Times(Counter), Probe Duration(Gauge), Status(Gauge), and SLA(Gauge).